- Naomi Stephens | Permaculture Designer

 Flowers vs. Vegetables: Which is Easier to Grow?
 Unpacking the Pros and Cons

-Drawing from permaculture principles, we’ll go beyond aesthetics to discover how one type may have more benefits over the other for producing better yields in smaller spaces.
-So if you're ready to unpack how flowers compare with vegetables before you plant your next garden - read on!
+Drawing from permaculture principles, we'll go beyond aesthetics to discover how one type may benefit more than the other for producing better yields in smaller spaces.
+So, if you're ready to unpack how flowers compare with vegetables before you plant your next garden - read on!

 An Overview of Growing Flowers vs. Vegetables in Small Spaces

-Living in an apartment shouldn't limit your ability to grow your own food, as there are plenty of small space options for those interested in cultivating their own gardens.
+Living in an apartment shouldn't limit your ability to grow your food, as there are plenty of trim space options for those interested in cultivating their gardens.

-When it comes to choosing between growing flowers versus vegetables, both have their benefits.
-Flowers can brighten up any space with their colors and fragrances, while also attracting pollinators to your garden for a more ecologically sustainable setting.
+When choosing between growing flowers and vegetables, both have their benefits.
+Flowers can brighten up any space with their colors and fragrances, attracting pollinators to your garden for a more ecologically sustainable setting.

-Vegetables, on the other hand, allow you to produce your own nutritious and delicious food right in your very own home.
-Even the tiniest balconies or window sills can be transformed into thriving gardens, and there's no reason why you can't enjoy the fruits of your labor in your own apartment.
+Conversely, vegetables allow you to produce nutritious and delicious food in your home.
+Even the tiniest balconies or window sills can be transformed into thriving gardens, and there's no reason why you can't enjoy the fruits of your labor in your apartment.

 The Pros and Cons of Growing Flowers